da667/Autosnort3/readme.md

 	 - gperftools
 	 - flatbuffers
 	 - libdaq
+ - Installs vectorscan, a drop-in replacement for hyperscan, a fast and powerful rule search method.
  - Installs Snort 3 (also takes a **long** time to compile)
 	- Also installs the OpenAppID detectors, and OpenAppID listener plugin (via Snort3 extras)
 	- Creates the `snort` system user and group in order for the snort process to drop its privileges after startup